What Does Geranium Flower Mean and Symbolise?

 What does a Yellow Geranium Floret Represent?

-What is the Spiritual Influence of a Geranium Bloom?
+What is the Spiritual Meaning of a Geranium Bloom?

 The magic wonders of this flower release golden energy full of good chi while promoting healing and recovery – especially for women after birth.
 In a more realistic sense, it will create a safe space for the healing and health of individuals, inviting more love, courage, and the truth into life.